dnowak/domain-modeling-made-functional-in-kotlin/README.md

 * implementation is based on [Arrow](https://arrow-kt.io/) - functional library for Kotlin
 * application assembly and REST endpoint is based on Spring Boot
 * data validation is based on arrow types
-* base type for simple types to support comparison and string representation
+* base type for simple types to support comparison and string representation -> replaced with value classes where possible
 * dropped *String50* type
 * dependencies - only immediate dependencies are provided instead of dependencies of dependencies
+* orderId and orderLineId are alphanumeric with capital letters only

 ## Original Code